A Short Introduction to Cosmology and its Current Status: A mathematical model for a homogeneous and isotropic universe

 If $a(t_0)=1$ we have $a=(t/t_0)^{2/3}$.

 The case of {\it relativistic matter}, often called {\it radiation}, encompasses particles which are massless like photons or {close to massless like} neutrinos.
-Using the equation of state and conservation of energy, we have that for radiation $P=\rho /3$ so, again, using conservation of energy and the FRW equation we find
+Such a fluid has $P=\rho /3$ and so, again, using conservation of energy and the FRW equation we find

 Normalising the scale factor as above, we have $a=(t/t_0)^{1/2}$.
 Both matter and radiation dominated universes are {\it decelerating}.

 Finally, we should consider the very special case of a {\it cosmological constant}, introduced by Einstein to construct a static universe \cite{1917SPAW.......142E}.
 Such an odd situation arises in the extreme case of $P=-\rho$.
 You may find that such an equation of state is obeyed by vacuum fluctuations of matter.
 Such type of matter can be described by the $\Lambda$ we found in Eq.~(\ref{eq:frw_eqn}).
 The solutions are straightforward: